Take a journey through the types of turkey calls and applications from indigenous history to modern times

-Like many tools used in modern times, the turkey call was crafted by Native Americans thousands of years ago.
+Like many tools used in modern times, the turkey call was crafted by indigenous people thousands of years ago.
 Early “trumpet” or “wing bone” calls were crafted from turkey wing bones or antlers.
 While some controversy exists around the date of the original turkey call, one turkey wingbone call sits in the National Wild Turkey Federation’s museum that is verified to be 4,000 years old.
 Mull that over for a second.

 While things have changed a lot over the course of 4,000 years, a lot has stayed the same.
 Hundreds of call-makers produce thousands of calls each year, and they vary in size, shape, materials, mechanics, and sounds.
 Below we’ll discuss the types of calls out there, and how each works in different situations.
-While there may be a lot of options, we’re all still trying to accomplish what the Native Americans were doing 4,000 years ago: to sound like a turkey.
+While there may be a lot of options, we’re all still trying to accomplish what the indigenous people were doing 4,000 years ago: to sound like a turkey.

 Do not let this all intimidate you as even bad callers can get a turkey!